LGBTIQ+ Support and resources

-Deakin is a thriving, progressive, respectful and inclusive university community.
-Together, we recognise and value the rich diversity of our students and staff including members of our community who are lesbian, gay, bisexual, trans and gender diverse, intersex, queer or questioning their gender or sexuality.
+Together, we recognise and value the rich diversity of our students, including members of our community who are lesbian, gay, bisexual, trans and gender diverse, intersex, queer or questioning their gender or sexuality.

 Deakin Pride is a club for LGBTIQ+, Queer or Questioning students and allies to meet and socialise.
-We run a wide range of events from games nights to our annual Pride Prom.
-Our members come from all different faculties of university and their identities are just as diverse.
+It runs a wide range of events from games nights to an annual Pride Prom with members coming from all faculties.
 So, whether you’re Queer or joining for your peers, there’s a place for you here.

-The Collective is here to run a safe, inclusive and social group for anyone who identifies as either LGBTQIA+ or an Ally.
-Alongside regular social events, the DGQC runs professional development events and activities centred on personal development and breaking down the inequality barriers faced by Queer people.
+The collective runs a safe, inclusive and social group for anyone who identifies as either LGBTQIA+ or an ally.
+Alongside regular social events, the DGQC runs professional development events and activities centred on personal development and breaking down the inequality barriers faced by queer people.

 Counselling and health

-Deakin offers free, confidential psychological support to students and staff.
+Deakin offers free, confidential psychological support to students.
 Counsellors are all highly skilled psychologists and social workers, trained in supporting the LGBTIQ+ community.

-The Deakin Employee Wellbeing Support (EWS) program offers a free, confidential, personal coaching and counselling service delivered by qualified and highly skilled professionals including psychologists, social workers and counsellors.
+The Deakin Employee Wellbeing Support (EWS) program offers staff free, confidential, personal coaching and counselling service delivered by qualified and highly skilled professionals, including psychologists, social workers and counsellors.

 Safety and security

-Deakin has around-the-clock on-campus security services to ensure that you always get the help you need, when you need it.
+Deakin has around-the-clock on-campus security services to ensure that you always get the help you need.